How to Do a Reverse Lunge Exercise Correctly

-How to do it:
+How to Do It

 - Stand as tall as you can with your feet spread shoulder-width apart.
-Look straight ahead, and keep your torso as upright as possible for the entire exercise with you lower back slightly arched.
+Look straight ahead, and keep your torso as upright as possible for the entire exercise with your lower back slightly arched.

 - Keeping your abs engaged, take a step backward about 2-3 feet straight behind you.
 Raise your back heel to be on your toes while making sure your weight is on the front heel.